joergkrause/react-bootstrap-boilerplate/README.md

 A simple project with current React version, some design parts optimized for low bandwidth.

 It's roughly 125 K currently.
 This makes it possible to use React on homepage level.
+I'm using WebPack 4 and almost all dependencies are the very latest stables (March 2018).

 ## Setup